Quantum transport equations for Bose systems taking into account nonlinear hydrodynamic processes: Kinetic equation for nonequilibrium Wigner function and Fokker- Planck equation for distribution function of hydrodynamic variables

-The system of equations (\ref{eq2.11}) for the one-particle distribution function and the average density of potential energy is strongly nonlinear and it can be used to description both the strongly and weakly non-equilibrium states of the Bose system with a consistent consideration of kinetics and hydrodynamics.
-The description of weakly non-equilibrium processes was reviewed in \cite{l49}.
-Projecting transport equations on the values of the component of the vector ${\bf\Psi}({\bf{p}})=\left( {1,\,{\bf p},\,\frac{p^2}{2m} - \frac{q^2}{8m}}\right),$ we shall obtain the equations of nonlinear hydrodynamics, in which the transport processes of kinetic and potential parts of energy are described by two interdependent equations.
-Obviously, such equations of the nonlinear hydrodynamic processes give more opportunity to describe the process of mutual transformation of kinetic and potential energy in detail at investigation of non-equilibrium processes occurring in the system.
+The system of equations for the one-particle distribution function and the average density of potential energy are strongly nonlinear\cite{VakHlTok1997,HlTok2005}.
+The system can be used for a consistent description of the kinetics and hydrodynamics of both strongly and weakly nonequilibrium states of the Bose systems.
+Projecting the transport equations on the components of the vector ${\bf\Psi}({\bf{p}})=\left\{ {1,\,{\bf p},\,{p^2}/({2m}) - {q^2}/({8m})}\right\}$ yields the equations of nonlinear hydrodynamics, in which the transport processes of kinetic and potential parts of the energy are described by two interdependent equations.
+Obviously, such equations of nonlinear hydrodynamics provide more opportunities to describe in detail the mutual transformation of kinetic and potential energies during nonequilibrium processes in the system.

-In this manuscript the non-equilibrium quantum distribution function $f_1({\bf{q}},{\bf{p}};t)=\langle \hat{n}_{\bf q}({\bf p})\rangle^t$ is chosen as a parameter to describe of one-particle correlations.
-Now, to describe the collective processes we introduce the distribution function of hydrodynamic variables in a quantum system as follows:
+In this paper, as previously \cite{VakHlTok1997,HlTok2005}, the nonequilibrium quantum distribution function $f_1({\bf{q}},{\bf{p}};t)=\langle \hat{n}_{\bf q}({\bf p})\rangle^t$ is chosen as a parameter to describe one-particle correlations.
+However, to describe the collective processes in a quantum system, we introduce the operator function